 The following definitions are provided for guidance only.
-If a student or other individual believes there has been harassment, regardless of whether it fits a particular definition, s/he should report it and allow the administration to determine the appropriate course of action.

-a.
-Harassment in General
+If a student or other individual believes there has been harassment, regardless of whether it fits a particular definition, s/he should report it and allow the administration to determine the appropriate course of a.
+Harassment in general b.
+Sexual harassment - may include, but is not limited to: